Fiber Laser Marking

 Mechanism and Characteristics of Fiber Lasers

-Fiber lasers are high-output lasers developed from long-distance communication relay amplification technology for optical fibers.
-The laser beam is efficiently amplified by traveling through the optical fiber, which makes it possible to produce a high-output laser.
+Fiber laser markers are actually based on the same technology used for long-distance communication (optical fibers).
+A laser is efficiently amplified when it travels through an optical fiber, making it possible to produce a high-output laser.

 Feature: High-power laser engraving

 Fiber lasers have a much higher output power than conventional laser markers.
 As a result, they're able to perform most applications at a much faster pace.
 Choose a fiber laser marker when you need a fast mark or a deep engrave on metal.